Gamithra/credit-card-game/README.md

 ### this is what it looks like
+or should look like depending on if your terminal supports all these cool colors and unicode symbols
 ![this is the first screenshot](/images/image1.png)

 important feature you should know about: *it also randomizes names, bank logos and colours every time*